Updated: November 8, 2025

 Again, a levy is when the IRS takes your assets.
 The IRS most commonly levies wages, checking or savings accounts, and retirement accounts.
 In some cases, the agency can also levy real or personal property, including your home.

-The IRS may levy payments from your clients, rental income, or accounts receivable from your business.
+The IRS may levy payments from your clients, rental income, or accounts receivable from your business, effectively shutting down your business.
 In addition to losing your assets, you lose credibility when the federal government starts collecting your debts from clients, tenants, or other professional associates.

 Levy Vs. Lien Notifications